Line 2 Bloor–Danforth

 Construction of an extension to Sheppard Avenue and McCowan Road to replace Line 3 Scarborough began on June 23, 2021.
-This project has no confirmed completion date.
+When construction began, the projected completion date for the extension was 2030; by September 2025, Metrolinx would not confirm the original target.

 Name

 When the Bloor–Danforth line, the second subway line in the city, opened in 1966, it necessitated renaming the first subway line "the Yonge line".
 Unofficially, the subway lines were already numbered, but in October 2013, the TTC announced plans to give the lines an official number to help riders and visitors to navigate the system.
 The new signage reflecting this change began being installed in March 2014, with and being the first two stations updated.
 The subway was formerly internally known as route 601.
 Since the mid-2010s, it is publicly referred to as "Line 2 Bloor–Danforth".